MTjody/ssr-playground/posts/mui-unit-tests-p1.md

 ## Front-end unit test tooling

 Testing-library exposes some tools for us to do this.
 Let's look at some of them.
-For this walkthrough, we'll run tests against MUI react components.
+For this post, we'll run tests against MUI react components.
 This due to MUI's popularity and using actual examples is a lot more exciting than a bunch of useless `<MyComponent>` components.

 ```JavaScript
 import { render, screen } from '@testing-library/react';